Adam Levine Snapchat Updates Show Behati Prinsloo’s Post-Baby Body

 — Fx Viral (@fxviralnoticias) March 3, 2017

-But flaunting her sexy figure on her own and Adam Levine’s Snapchat is not the only thing Behati Prinsloo has been up to on social media recently, as the 27-year-old South African model wished her husband Adam Levine a happy birthday on Snapchat.
+However, flaunting her sexy figure on her own and Adam Levine’s Snapchat is not the only thing Behati Prinsloo has been up to on social media recently, as the 27-year-old South African model wished her husband Adam Levine a happy birthday on Snapchat.

 In the Snapchat post, Behati Prinsloo called Adam Levine, who turned 38-years-old on Saturday, “the love of my life,” and featured a black and white photo of herself and her handsome husband.